gmadez/shiptime/README.md

 ## Next Steps

 Things I would love to get to:
-- Add UnitTests to cover edge scenarios.
-- Improve UX when unexpected data is returned.
 - For this demo, I rely on the AutoComplete service to generate the Address, some extra validation might be required if data is filled manually.
 - I would like to get more understanding on international shipping logic.